tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

    No matter how clear you think your code is, always assume it isn't.
 Comments and docstrings are quite literally free.

-  - Dest practice is to write out what the inputs and outputs are for any function, that way no one has to read the function line by line to understand what it does.
+  - Best practice is to write out what the inputs and outputs are for any function, that way no one has to read the function line by line to understand what it does.

 3. An Update to this file, and it's table of contents.